pxg/pxg.github.io/_posts/2018-05-23-redash-uk-postcode-map-for-postgres.markdown

 \copy location FROM 'ukpostcodes.csv' WITH CSV;
 ```

-Our location table is now populated and we can map postcdes to latitude and longitude coordinates.
+Our location table is now populated and we can map postcodes to latitude and longitude coordinates.

 ```
 bolts=# select * from location;